 Celebrating the largest food fight in the world

-A motley group of protesters win over authorities when they squash and throw tomatoes at each other, smearing the juice over their bodies.
+A motley group of protesters win over authorities when they squash and throw tomatoes at each other.